pmuens/serverless-crud/README.md

 ## How to use

-Simply perform a requests against the exposed endpoint:
+Simply perform requests against the exposed endpoints:

 ### Create